01-edu/public/subjects/fprime.en.md

 - Factors must be displayed in ascending order and separated by `*`.

-- If the number of parameters is different from 1, the program displays a newline.
+- If the number of arguments is different from 1, if the argument is invalid or if the integer doesn't have a prime factor, the program displays nothing.

-- The input, when there is one, will always be valid.

 ### Usage